keylime/enhancements/signature_body.md

 ### Proposal

 User produces a cryptographic signature by 'passing over' the body of an allow/exclude list.
-The signature and public key (or X509 cert) are then attached to the allowlist.
+The signature and public key id (sha256 hash of pubKey), or an X509 cert are then attached to the allowlist.

-The verifier upon discovery of a `"signed"` and `"signatures"` keys, will validate the signed section, using the keyid (base64 encoded pub key / cert) and then pass the signed body to IMA.
+The verifier upon discovery of a `"signed"` and `"signatures"` keys, will validate the signed section, using the keyid value and then pass the signed body to IMA.

 ```json
 {